ChanhVM103/ChanhVM103/README.md

 ### 👨‍💻 About Me

-I'm a Frontend Developer passionate about building intuitive and efficient user interfaces.
+I'm a **Frontend Developer** passionate about building intuitive and efficient user interfaces.
 My journey in software development is driven by a deep interest in **design patterns** and **software architecture**, always seeking to write clean, maintainable, and scalable code.

-Currently focused on mastering **React ecosystem**, I'm constantly exploring modern web technologies and best practices that elevate code quality.
-My long-term vision is to transition into a Full-Stack Developer role, combining my frontend expertise with robust backend development skills.

 ---